 We conclude our article series by describing what your options are if IT wants service mesh-like benefits with much less complexity.
 The answer is “service mesh lite.”

 Service mesh is the most advanced architecture for security, observability, fine-grained traffic management and open source tools and Istio integrations for N-S and E-W traffic — but it is complex.

 With a service mesh lite architecture, the green application delivery controller (ADC) shown in the diagram is responsible for Layer 4-7 load balancing for north-south (N-S) traffic to handle inbound requests and load balance to the right Kubernetes cluster.
 The green ADC may carry out SSL termination, web application firewalling, authentication or other network services.
 ADC can be a Citrix ADC or similar product and is managed by a networking team.

-Depending on isolation and scale requirements, service mesh lite proxy architecture uses a single or several ADCs (shown in pink in the diagram) that proxies communications among microservices pods to manage inter-pod (E-W) traffic instead of using individual sidecars attached to each pod.
+Depending on isolation and scale requirements, service mesh lite proxy architecture uses a single or several ADCs (shown in blue in the diagram) that proxies communications among microservices pods to manage inter-pod (E-W) traffic instead of using individual sidecars attached to each pod.
 The proxy can be deployed per node.

 Service mesh lite offers many of the benefits of service mesh but reduces the overall complexity by only having a single ADC instance per cluster to manage the inter-pod traffic.
 The end result is that as all traffic passes through a single or several ADCs, the same advanced policy control, security and fine-grained traffic management of a service mesh proxy architecture is provided — without all the complexity.

 Let’s evaluate the service mesh lite proxy architecture against seven key criteria: